 I grew up in Andover, Massachusetts and have lived and worked in Washington DC for the past four decades.
 No doubt my New England roots and Virginia's fascinating early American history lured me to explore and finally take on the preservation of this remarkable colonial plantation house.

-Judith Dickinson purchased this chateau / country house in 2011
+Judith Dickinson purchased this Chalet in 2011

 At a time of personal transition, I was looking for a project that was engaging and challenging.
 Wilton House was it!
 Though 250 years old, this colonial plantation house had never been modernized.
 And, miraculously, it retained almost all its original features -- masonry, flooring, woodwork, floorplan and exterior foot print.
 Even the paint dates back to the 18th century.
 All it needed was some tender loving care -- and modern plumbing, heating, cooling, and electrical systems.
 The result, I think, is a very livable home with all the modern comforts but with the authentic look, touch and feel of the 18th century original.
 Live here for several days, or a week, or a month and breath in 250 years of Virginia history.